Freakers/PPRO8API/README.md

 <H3>Official PPro8 PProAPI Wiki  Page</H3>
 <p>The following is the wiki page created by DTTW documenting all the various API calls and examples of some of the APIs.
 URL: https://www.daytradetheworld.com/wiki/pproapi/
 </p>
-<H3>How to Use the API</H3>
+<H3>API Calls</H3>
-<p>The API is very simple to use and uses a symbol registration and output process to subscribe to trading data services (L1, L2, TOS, OrderStatus, OrderEvents, TraderInfo, etc..) and also provides a mechanism to send orders to the trading floor via a rest call.
+<p>The API uses a symbol registration and output process to subscribe to trading data services (L1, L2, TOS, OrderStatus, OrderEvents, TraderInfo, etc..) and also provides a mechanism to send orders to the trading floor via a rest call.
 The following is a overview of the API calls:
 <li>Register</li>
 <li>SetOutput</li>
 <li>GetSnapshot</li>